30. March 2014

 - Communicate with openness and sincerity.
 People can readily tell when someone is disingenuous.

 - Live their message.
 Practice what they preach.

 - Attune to their team members' culture, background and skillsets.

 - Empower the team; understand that there are three main barriers to empowerment:

 - The desire for job security.
 Only weak managers worry that if they help their subordinates, they will become dispensable.
 The truth is that if they truly empower others, they become so valuable that they will be indispensable.

 - Lack of self-worth.
 Insecure people worry about what others think of them.
-They cannot give power to others, because they don’t feel that they really have it themselves.
+They cannot give power to others because they do not feel that they have it themselves.
 By contrast, the best leaders believe in themselves and are secure in giving power to others.

 - Hire the best, mediocre/average people belong to your competitors’ organization.

 Being a good leader is not easy, leaders start the change process with themselves first then move on to change others.